-Birth parents PLACE their child for adoption because they want to make sure their child has everything he/she deserved.
+They PLACE their child for adoption because they want to make sure their child has everything he/she deserved.

 Birth parents PLACE their child for adoption because they love them enough to give them a life they know they can’t provide

-Birth parents PLACE their child for adoption because they want to give a gift to a family that can’t have one.
+They PLACE their child for adoption because they want to give a gift to a family that can’t have one.